edenzik/SageGrades/README.md

 ## Upload to Simplenote

-If you use [Simplenote](http://www.simplenote.com), as I do, you can configure a job to automatically check Sage for you and update your grades in a note on your phone/computer.
+If you use [Simplenote](http://www.simplenote.com), as I do, you can use note_sync to periodically (every 5 min by default) sync your current grades to your notes, which syncs with the notes on your phone / computer.

-Simply override your username and password, and use note_setup to set up the grades note and get its ID, which you then put in the note_sync file.
+To run, simply set the following environment variables:

+        export EMAIL=your_simplenote_email@somehwere.com
+        export PASSWORD=mypassword
+        export NOTE_NAME=grades_2015

+Then run `note_sync.py`.
+It will run forever, and check every 5 min.